gerstner-hub/xwmfs/README.md

   in the file system
 - some X operations are accessible via control files in the file system

-Thef file system can be used for easily implementing scripts that operate on the window manager and windows (for example arranging them in a specific order, moving them around etc).
+The file system can be used for easily implementing scripts that operate on the window manager and windows (for example arranging them in a specific order, moving them around etc).